75SOFware/75SOFware/README.md

 Service.

 ## About
-Software Development Team within 2d Battalion, 75 Ranger Regiment.
+Software Development Team out of Washington.